globalbrain/sefirot/docs/components/table.md

 You may customize table borders via `--table-border` variable. `--table-border` will set all borders styles at once.
 If you want to only adjust top and bottom, or left and right part of the border, use dedicated variables such as `--table-border-top`.

-You may also adjust the border radius via `--table-border-radius` variable.
+You may also adjust the border-radius via `--table-border-radius` variable.

 ```css
 :root {